Kit Checklist and VITAL Information

 Checkpoint grid references will be supplied on the detailed route instructions.
 If you need help to come to you, sound three long blasts on your whistle every two minutes.
 Any team proceeding to help should answer with one long blast and alert Control by mobile phone if they’re able to.
 A search party is available to find lost teams, ie. teams who are late arriving at a Check Point.
 If you are lost or very late and you hear a single long blast, you should answer the search party by giving three long blasts.

 Abandoning the walk: Should any member of your team have to give up, you must report this to one of the organisers at a Check Point.
-If this leaves your team with less than four members your team may be asked to abandon the walk.
+If this leaves your team with less than three members your team may be asked to abandon the walk.
 If needed transport will be provided to return the member or team to the start point and car park.

 If for any reason a team member gives up between checkpoints this must be advised to Central Control using the emergency numbers on your Direction sheet AND the next Checkpoint.
 This is vitally important as we keep a record of every person on the course which cannot be closed until every walker is accounted for.